Hutton Inquiry: The inquiry

 The inquiry opened on 1 August.
 Hearings began on 11 August.
 The first phase of the inquiry closed on 4 September.
 A second session of witness-calling began on Monday 15 September, where some witnesses from the first session, such as Andrew Gilligan, Defence Secretary Geoff Hoon, BBC chairman Gavyn Davies and Alastair Campbell were recalled for further questions arising from the first phase, and some witnesses were called for the first time.
 The taking of evidence closed on Wednesday 24 September.
 The inquiry heard evidence on 22 days, lasting 110 hours, from 74 witnesses.
-Examination and cross-examination came from five Queen's Counsel.
+Examination and cross-examination came from five Queen's Counsels.
 Representing the Inquiry was James Dingemans QC (now Mr Justice Dingemans) and Peter Knox (now KC).
 Representing the government was Jonathan Sumption (now Lord Sumption).
 Andrew Caldecott QC represented the BBC.

 At the conclusion of the Inquiry there was widespread approval of the process conducted by Hutton.
 The Inquiry had provided exceptional access to the inner workings of the UK Government and the BBC.
 Virtually all the documentation provided to the Inquiry was quickly provided to the public on the Inquiry's website.

 British ambassador David Broucher reported a conversation with Dr Kelly at a meeting in Geneva in February 2003, which he described as "from a very deep memory hole".
 Broucher related that Kelly said he had assured his Iraqi sources that there would be no war if they co-operated, and that a war would put him in an "ambiguous" moral position.
 Broucher had asked Kelly what would happen if Iraq were invaded, and Kelly had replied, "I will probably be found dead in the woods."
 Broucher then quoted from an email he had sent just after Kelly's death: "I did not think much of this at the time, taking it to be a hint that the Iraqis might try to take revenge against him, something that did not seem at all fanciful then.
 I now see that he may have been thinking on rather different lines."